SAT: Dynamic Spatial Aptitude Training for Multimodal Language Models: Discussion

-\section{Dataset Details}
+\subsection{Dataset Details}

-\xhdr{Human Performance on our SAT} We conduct a human study with experts to measure the quality of our dataset.
+\xhdr{Human Performance on our SAT} We conduct a human study with experts to measure the quality of our synthetic test data which is automatically generated.
 We observe that spatial awareness demands more mental power since one has to pay more attention and reason about how the orientation of the scene changed or would change based on an action.
-We conduct an expert human study, where we ask anonymized graduate students to answer 200 randomly sampled questions from our test set using the interface showed in Figure \ref{fig:hit_interface} We see that humans are $92.8\%$ accurate on our SAT dataset.
-This is still a significant gap compared to the performance of best existing MLM (around $51\%$).
+We conduct an expert human study, where we ask anonymized graduate students to answer 200 randomly sampled questions from our test set using the interface showed in Figure \ref{fig:hit_interface}.
+We see that humans are $92.8\%$ accurate on our SAT dataset.
+This is still a significant gap compared to the performance of best existing zero-shot MLM (around $53\%$).
+We note that zero-shot SAT accuracies on the synthetic test set are lower since synthetic image are often out of domain for MLMs.
+Hence, we most use SAT-synthetic to as diagnostic set to analyze performance gains after tuning the MLMs.
+We see tha gains on the synthetic test set are indicative of performance on the related task on real images.
 We will release the dataset on Huggingface.
+Our \task{} real dataset was annotated by careful cross-checking by 4 graduate students.
+Our datasets will all be released publicly.

-\subsection{More details on dataset creation}
+\subsubsection{More details on dataset creation}

 We first take an apartment from ProcTHOR-10K and place the camera at a position where many objects are visible.
 We do this by randomly choosing 20 points to place the camera and then choosing the point with max objects visible.